NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Many Faces.md

 abilities_mid:
   - name: ""
   - name: "Telepathic Aura"
     desc: " (aura,divine,mental) 20 feet.
 The many faces constantly plucks subconscious thoughts from those around it within the range of its telepathic aura, allowing it to use its Familiar Face ability, but also leaving its mind more open to psychic assault.
-When the many faces takes mental damage while its telepathic aura is active, the many faces must succeed at a DC 40 Will check save or be Stunned 1 (or Stunned 2 on a critical failure).
+When the many faces takes mental damage while its telepathic aura is active, the many faces must succeed at a DC 40 Will check save or be [[undefined]] (or [[undefined]] on a critical failure).
 If a spell or effect causes the many faces's telepathic aura to be suppressed, the many faces also no longer possesses the weakness to mental damage for the duration of the spell or effect.
 The Many Faces can suppress this aura for a round as a single action, which has the concentrate and manipulate traits, but the aura returns automatically at the start of its next turn."

 attacks:
   - name: ""